allanoguis/Hacktoberfest-2024/Contributing.md

 - [**Automated and Manual Testing**: Ensure your changes are thoroughly tested, both manually and with automated tests, to catch any potential issues before the PR is reviewed1](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/best-practices-for-pull-requests).

+> [!TIP]
+> For major changes or UI changes, please include a screenshot on how it looks like on your end.
+> It'll make the review faster for easier and faster pull merges.

 Happy Hacking!